Does Rain Clean Solar Panels? The Honest Answer

 Your inverter app is the most reliable way to assess whether recent rainfall has actually restored your panels to full output.
 Here’s how to interpret the data:

-Immediate post-rain check: Compare today’s kWh generation with the same date in the previous year (accounting for similar weather conditions).
+Immediate post-rain check: Compare today’s kWh generation with the same date in the previous year.
+Account for similar weather conditions.
 If output has jumped 8–15% compared to the week before the rain, the rainfall did meaningful work.
 If output is unchanged or still well below prior-year figures, soiling that rain couldn’t shift remains on the panels.

 Monitoring apps to use: SolarEdge, Enphase Enlighten, Fronius Solar.web, and SolarAnalytics all provide historical generation comparison tools.
 Most allow you to overlay multiple years to identify trends.

-The 10% rule: If your current monthly output is more than 10% below the same month last year, and you can’t explain it with unusual weather, dirty panels are the most likely cause — regardless of recent rainfall.
+The 10% rule: If your current monthly output is more than 10% below the same month last year, dirty panels are the most likely cause.
+This applies even if you’ve had recent rainfall.
+You can’t explain it with unusual weather alone.

 Rainwater Quality: An Underappreciated Factor